Background pattern

 If you take more Bisoprolol COR Viatris than you should

-If you take more Bisoprolol COR Viatris than you should, contact your doctor or pharmacistimmediatelyor call the Toxicology Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.
-Bring the packaging and remaining tablets with you.
+If you take more Bisoprolol COR Viatris than you should, contact your doctor or pharmacist immediatelyor call the Toxicology Information Service, phone 91 562 04 20, indicating the medicine and the amount taken.
+Bring the package and the remaining tablets with you.

 If you forget to take Bisoprolol COR Viatris

-Notake a double dose to compensate for the missed doses.
+Do nottake a double dose to make up for forgotten doses.
 Take the next dose on time.
 If you forget several doses, consult your doctor.

-If you discontinue treatment with Bisoprolol COR Viatris, it is likely that you will experience adverse effects.
-Your doctor will reduce your dose gradually over 2 weeks.
+If you stop taking Bisoprolol COR Viatris, you are likely to experience side effects.
+Your doctor will gradually reduce your dose over 2 weeks.

-The following side effects are serious and will require immediate action if you experience them.
-You should stop taking bisoprolol and consult your doctor immediately if the following symptoms appear:
+The following side effects are important and require immediate action if you experience them.
+You must stop taking bisoprolol and consult your doctor immediately if you experience the following symptoms:

 Very common side effects(may affect more than 1 in 10 people):